Skip to content

 • No maintenance responsibility

-• Easy to scale up/down
+• Easy to scale up or down

-• Tax-deductible as an expense
+• Tax-deductible as a business expense

 Cons of Renting:

-• Adds up quickly over time
+• Costs add up quickly over time

-• Quality varies depending on hire company
+• Quality varies depending on the hire company

 The Case for Buying Fieldpiece Recovery Equipment